Sunday, February 8, 2026

-Torvosaurus lived about 150 million years ago during the Late Jurassic and its bones have been unearthed in Western United states and in Portugal (Europe and North America weren't separated by an ocean back then, remember).
-From head to tail it measured about thirty six feet and would have been amongst the largest, most formidable meat eaters of its time (rivaled only by Saurophaganax).
+Torvosaurus lived about 150 million years ago during the Late Jurassic period.
+Its bones have been unearthed in Colorado, USA, Portugal, and possibly Germany (Europe and North America were not as vastly separated back then, remember, so a lot of the dinosaurs on each of them from that time shared recent ancestors).
+From nose to tail it measured up to 36 feet (about 11m) and would have been among the largest, most formidable meat eaters of its time.
+The name, Torvosaurus, translates to "Fierce Reptile".

-Torvosaurus Skeletal mount on display at the Mesalands Dinosaur Museum in New Mexico.
+Torvosaurus tanneri Skeletal mount on display at the Mesalands Dinosaur Museum in New Mexico.

 References